Small Business Valuation in California

 The Stuff You Have

-All of the things your business owns have value, from computers to vehicles to real property and tools.
+All of the things your small business owns have value, from computers to vehicles to real property and tools.
 The question becomes “Which of those items go with the business?”

 This depends largely on you and what you plan to do once your business is sold.
 Will you be retiring?
 Going into another similar business?
 Doing something entirely different?